kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 seeing logs across containers aligned by time.

-Given that the feature will be introduced behind a feature gate, by default `kubectl logs nodes` will return a feature not enabled message.
-When the feature is enabled in alpha phase, `kubectl logs nodes` will display a warning message that the feature is in alpha.
-When the `--service` option is used against Linux nodes that do not support systemd/journald and the service does not log to `/var/log`, an OS not supported message will be returned.
+Given that the feature will be introduced behind a feature gate, by default `kubectl node-logs` will return a functionality not available message.
+When the feature is enabled in alpha phase, `kubectl node-logs` will display a warning message that the feature is in alpha.
+When the `--query` option is used against Linux nodes that do not support systemd/journald and the service does not log to `/var/log`, the same functionality not available message will be returned.

 ### Test Plan
 Add unit tests to kubelet and kubectl that exercise the new arguments that